Chargeable and Non-chargeable Income

 Any salary, wages or director’s fees you earn are chargeable to salaries tax, and the gross amounts before the deduction of your contributions to a recognised occupational retirement scheme or mandatory provident fund scheme should be reported.

 As a general guide, most forms of income that your employer pays to you are taxable, regardless of when the payments are made (before, during or after a period of employment) and whether the amount was paid according to the terms of employment or in excess of them.
-Examples of assessable income include commission and rebates, bonuses, leave pay and end of contract gratuities.
+Examples of assessable income include commission and rebates, bonuses, leave pay, end of contract gratuities and payments in lieu of notice accrued on or after 1 April 2012.
 Only a few types of payments are exempt.
-These include, but are not limited to, payments in lieu of notice of termination, compensation for injuries and payments specifically exempted under the Inland Revenue Ordinance.
+These include, but are not limited to, compensation for injuries and payments specifically exempted under the Inland Revenue Ordinance.

 Allowances, Perquisites and Fringe Benefits